SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/x509-access-token.md

 ### JWT Session token retrieval {#jwt-token-retrieval}

-The devices can authenticate itself using X.509 certificates against {{< product-c8y-iot >}} by using below endpoint only.
-In response, a JWT session token is issued by the {{< product-c8y-iot >}} after successful authentication which can later be used to make subsequent requests.
+The devices can authenticate using X.509 certificates against {{< product-c8y-iot >}} by using the below endpoint only.
+In response, a JWT session token is issued by {{< product-c8y-iot >}} after successful authentication which can later be used to make subsequent requests.

 	POST /devicecontrol/deviceAccessToken